Cooking On The Ranch

 Cleaning Leeks: Prized by chefs, leeks carry a milder flavor than their cousins onions and garlic.
 They also carry grit because their tightly packed leaves easily collect soil.
 To clean leeks, remove any outer leaqves that have wilted.
 Slice the leek lengthwise in half, all the way through the root end.
 Hold the leek under a faucet with the root end up.
 Rinse the leek under cold running water, lifting and separating the leaves with your fingers to allow the grit to flow down though the top of the leek.
 Continue rinsing until all the grit is removed.
 Remove the root end before using.

-More Special Occasion Side Dish Recipes
+Explore More Vegetable Side Dish Recipes

 • Cumin Garlic Marbled Potatoes